Usage

 prefix:

-$ image-builder list-images --filter type:qcow2
+$ image-builder list --filter type:qcow2

 # ... long list ...